 An internal combustion engine is characterized by power and torque which increase with the rpm to a maximum and decrease after that.
 An electric motor has a power curve that increases with the rotational speed for most of the range until it stabilizes at high revs.
 The torque curve, on the other hand, has its maximum from zero speed and remains constant for a large part from the range, until it halves at the maximum number of revolutions.

 The torque curves of the electric motor and the endothermic engine have opposite trends with major effects on the behaviour of the bike.
-Referring to the judgments of the riders of the MotoE, coming out of a slow curve, therefore at low engine rpm, the torque of the bike is surprising even at small rotation of the throttle.
+Referring to the judgments of the riders of the MotoE, exiting from a low speed curve, therefore at low rpm, the torque of the bike is surprising even at small rotation of the throttle.
 In fast corners, on the other hand, the electric motor works in the area where the torque value has dropped and you can fully twist the throttle; something unbelievable, for example, with a Moto2 that in the same scenario has the maximum engine torque.

 One more important effect of the motor on the riding style of an electric motorcycle is the handling.
 An endothermic engine is characterized by considerable moving masses, whose gyroscopic effect acts to reduce the handling of the bike.
 This can be reduced by varying the engine configuration but cannot be fully eliminated.
 In an electric motor, the only rotating mass is that of the rotor and is extremely little.
 As a consequence, its gyroscopic effect of very little too.
 For this reason, an electric motorcycle is much easier to handle than a motorcycle with an endothermic engine of similar weight.